theobald-software/theobald-software.github.io/content/_en/board-connector/advanced-techniques/backup-and-migration.md

 A backup allows you to easily switch back to the previous product version, if needed.
 See also section [Installation and Update](../introduction/installation-and-update).

 ### Configuration Files
-All configuration files of extractions, sources and the server are stored in the sub-directory `config` of the BOARD Connector program directory. <br>
+All configuration files of extractions, sources and the server are stored in the sub-directory `config` of the Board Connector program directory. <br>

 `C:\Program Files\BOARDConnector\config` by default.